Menu Close

 • by Kyungsun Karen Lee

-Public Relations Inquiry, Ahead of Print.
+Public Relations Inquiry, Volume 14, Issue 1, Page 7-29, January 2025.
 Sustainability is a global discourse that relies on local commitment, yet few studies have compared how different countries interpret it based on their socioeconomic contexts.
 This study examines the agendas and the discursive strategies of sustainability at Expo 2020's Sustainability District, approached as a site of international public relations, through content and thematic analyses of the exhibition materials.
 Findings show that developed countries predominantly focused on economic and environmental dimensions, emphasizing green technology, energy, and responsible consumption and production.
-Their discourses aligned with the logic of ecological modernization, prioritizing corporate interests and techno-centric solutions. […]
+Their discourses aligned with the logic of ecological modernization, prioritizing […]

 • by Alison Stieven-Taylor